attractivechaos/udb2/README.md

 ![](https://raw.githubusercontent.com/attractivechaos/udb2/master/__logs/180929-gcloud-a.png)

 It is worth noting that the results vary with machines.
-The following figure was derived from runs on a server with a much larger cache:
+The following figure was derived from runs on a Linux server with a much larger cache (CPU: Xeon E5-2683 v3, 2.0GHz, 35MB cache; memory: 640GB; gcc: v5.4.0):

 ![](https://raw.githubusercontent.com/attractivechaos/udb2/master/__logs/180929-server-a.png)